buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcControlExtension/Entities/IfcPerformanceHistory.md

 Describes the applicable building life-cycle phase.
 Typical values should be DESIGNDEVELOPMENT, SCHEMATICDEVELOPMENT, CONSTRUCTIONDOCUMENT, CONSTRUCTION, ASBUILT, COMMISSIONING, OPERATION, etc.

 ### PredefinedType
-Predefined generic type for a performace history that is specified in an enumeration.
+Predefined generic type for a performance history that is specified in an enumeration.
 { .change-ifc2x4}
 > IFC4 CHANGE The attribute has been added at the end of the entity definition.